-Ion channels and active sites of enzymes typically contain cracks or crevices, for example, 300 Å3 in diameter lined by amino acids with acidic (negative) or basic (positive) side chains.
-The concentration, that is, number density in molar units, is some 20 molar, compared to the concentration of H2O in of some 55 molar in distilled water.
-Nucleic acids are surrounded by narrow regions with enormous densities of ions (typically 10 M).
+Ion channels and active sites of enzymes typically contain cracks or crevices say 300 Å3 in diameter lined by amino acids with acidic (negative) or basic (positive) side chains.
+The concentration-by which I mean number density in molar units-is some 20 molar, compared to the concentration of H2O in of some 55 molar in distilled water.
+Nucleic acids are surrounded by narrow regions with enormous densities of ions (typically 10 molar).
 This enormous density of charge in active sites, channels, and nucleic acids means that the most important locations in proteins are crowded with ions.